PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 it to `0.157419` before partial pivoting eliminated the amplified GridSample error.

+Legacy linear Upsample now follows the half-pixel coordinate semantics produced by ONNX's v9-to-v11 version converter, while legacy nearest Upsample retains its asymmetric behavior.
+This general rule recovers `modnet_old.onnx`, whose eight linear downsample branches previously diverged before the first concatenation.
+Its fixed-seed single output has no skip and reports `evaluation_pass=true`, `max_abs=2.3931264877319336e-05`, `mean_abs=2.478012597297248e-07`, `rmse=9.7739101243166e-07`, and cosine similarity `0.9999999999988499`.

+`LINEA.onnx` also passes on the current static-input runtime path without an additional lowering rule.
+Both outputs were compared with no skip:
+`evaluation_pass=true`, `max_abs=0.002297189086675644`,
+`mean_abs=3.4909796139056033e-06`, `rmse=7.162934073986925e-05`, and cosine
+similarity `0.9994290428305682`.

-The managed Tier 0–4 profile now records 361 passes, 6 `missing_tflite_report`, 27 `tflite_fail`, and 26 excluded historical timeouts.
+The managed Tier 0–4 profile now records 363 passes, 6 `missing_tflite_report`, 25 `tflite_fail`, and 26 excluded historical timeouts.
-There are 33 active non-passes.
-The next accuracy failure without an explicit normalized cause is `modnet_old.onnx` in Tier 2; earlier failures in managed order already have documented quantization/runtime semantics.
+There are 31 active non-passes.
+The next accuracy failures without an explicit normalized cause are the two `deim_hgnetv2_*` models in Tier 3; earlier failures in managed order now have documented quantization/runtime semantics.

+`best.onnx` and `best_org.onnx` remain failures rather than receiving a relaxed tolerance.
+Both simplify to the same 516-node Q/DQ graph and produce identical fixed-seed metrics with no output skip: `max_abs=58.7506103515625`, `mean_abs=0.12212618568213444`, `rmse=0.9568672461041465`, and cosine similarity `0.9998485974152098`.
+Their first material mismatch is a sparse QuantizeLinear rounding outlier (`max_abs=0.13601922988891602` over a `[1,16,128,160]` tensor), which is repeatedly amplified through the Q/DQ–Conv backbone and detector decode.
+The managed reason is now `qdq_rounding_outliers_amplified_by_detector_decode`; each model retains its previous normalized failure-signature hash.

 Validation completed in the core `uv` environment, with one pytest process and no parallel workers: